Second Charge Mortgage

 If your mortgage company feels that you will not be able to keep up with repayments and, thus, are placing their asset at risk of repossession by your second mortgage lender, they will refuse to grant consent to a second charge.

-In some cases, you may be able to take out a second charge mortgage using an equitable charge without your mortgage lenders permission, although this is rare.
+In some cases, you may be able to take out a second charge loan using an equitable charge without your mortgage lenders permission, although this is rare.

 The biggest factors in consent is having sufficient equity in your home or buy to let property (whichever you’re securing against), your financial circumstances and your original mortgage provider.